sergiusens/snappy-docs/build-snaps/index.md

     Snapcraft tour initialized in ./snapcraft-tour/
     Instructions are in the README, or https://snapcraft.io/create/#begin

 Each stage of the tour is in a separate subdirectory, with number prefixes showing the sequence.
-In each directory you'll find a README with instructions relevant to that directory.

 Unless you specify a different directory name, the tour will be created in a new `snapcraft-tour` subdirectory in your current working directory.
 The directory structure will look like this: